infinitered/ignite/docs/Setting-up-monorepo.md

 # Setting up a yarn monorepo with Ignite framework (React Native)

-In this tutorial, we'll guide you through the process of setting up a yarn monorepo for your React Native projects using the Ignite framework.
+In this guide, we'll lead you through the process of setting up a yarn monorepo for your React Native projects using the Ignite framework.
 We'll start by setting up the monorepo structure, create a React Native app using Ignite, a second web app plain vainilla Javascript, add a shared form-validator utility, and finally integrate this utility into both apps.

 ## Prerequisites